 I can help you install or upgrade your External Wellness campaign and services in the following ways:

-Coordinate a Publicity campaign with services and enhanced employee skills and attitudes that deliver on your advertising promises.
+Coordinate a Publicity campaign with services and enhance employee skills and attitudes that deliver on your advertising promises.

 Help you prepare and present your proposal to the decision makers